 “We are the first people in Noble County to sell our working mineral rights,” Kerri Bond explained.

-The natural gas industry has built up around them in recent years, including a well pad owned by Antero Resources Corporation, a quarter mile uphill from the house.
-Four lines extract gas from under the property, and the Bonds get paid monthly royalties.
-The last month’s royalty check was for $42,000.
+Antero’s well pad sits a quarter mile uphill from the Bonds’ house.
+Four lines extract gas from under the property, providing the Bonds with monthly royalty payments.
+The last month’s royalty check was $42,000.

 So, why would someone forgo that kind of money, leave their farm, and their family?
-The Bonds say the gas industry that’s made them money, has also sullied their land, water and air, and made them distrust government regulators.
+The Bonds say the gas industry that has made them money, has also sullied their land, water and air.

 “It’s like fighting the most powerful people in the world and you still can’t win,” Jodi Carter said.